Storm & Outage Center

 Q: Does medical priority guarantee faster restoration?

 A: No. Power restoration follows a structured process based on system design, safety, and the overall repair plan.
-PES Energize does not maintain a medical priority restoration list.
+PES Energize does not maintain a Medical Hardship Verification Form.
 We strongly encourage customers who rely on electricity for medical needs to prepare for the possibility of extended outages.

 Q: What if I depend on medical equipment?